-In another related embodiment, the step of generating in 30 response to the successful purchase of said one or more goods or services via the identified means of payment a unique code comprises the steps of transmitting to a third-party server a request for a unique code, the request containing information to be embedded in the unique code; and receiving from the 35 third-party server a unique code in response to the second request.
+In another related embodiment, the step of generating in response to the successful purchase of said one or more goods or services via the identified means of payment a unique code comprises the steps of transmitting to a thirdparty server a request for a unique code, the request con- 40 taining information to be embedded in the unique code; and receiving from the third-party server a unique code in response to the second request.

-In another related embodiment, the method further comprises the steps of determining whether any of the one or more goods or services identified in the first set of data are currently 40 unavailable; and transmitting a notification to the consumer's mobile device indicating whether any of the one or more goods or services identified in the first set of data are currently unavailable.
+In another related embodiment, the method further comprises the steps of determining whether any of the one or 45 more goods or services identified in the first set of data are currently unavailable; and transmitting a notification to the consumer's mobile device indicating whether any of the one or more goods or services identified in the first set of data are currently unavailable.
+50

-In another related embodiment, the first set of data is input 45 by the consumer into the consumer's mobile device when the consumer is outside of the retailer location containing the goods and services, and the method further comprises the steps of creating a data entry in the data record to indicate the portion of the goods identified in the first set of data that have 50 already been collected from the retailer by the consumer.
+In another related embodiment, the first set of data is input by the consumer into the consumer's mobile device when the consumer is outside of the retailer location containing the goods and services, and the method further comprises the steps of creating a data entry in the data record to indicate 55 the portion of the goods identified in the first set of data that have already been collected from the retailer by the consumer.

-In another related embodiment, the method further comprises the following steps: capturing via the retailer's electronic device said unique code contained on the consumer's mobile device; verifying the validity of the unique code displayed on the consumer's mobile device; and displaying via the retailer device whether or not the unique code displayed on the consumer's mobile device is valid. code, transmitting a re playing are performed In a related embodim response ("QR") code.
-In a related embodim lowing data: the goods payment used to purch
+In another related embodiment, the method further comprises the following steps: capturing via the retailer's elec- 60 tronic device said unique code contained on the consumer's mobile device; verifying the validity of the unique code displayed on the consumer's mobile device; and displaying via the retailer device whether or not the unique code displayed on the consumer's mobile device is valid.
+65

-In another related embodiment, the method further comprises the steps of retrieving from a database a data record 60 associated with said unique code; obtaining from said data record the identity of the goods or services purchased by the consumer; transmitting to the retailer device the goods or services purchased by the consumer; and displaying on the retailer device the goods or services purchased.
-65 ware for processing captured images, and the step of reading via the retailer's electronic device said unique code comprises optically scanning the unique code.
+In another related embodiment, the method further comprises the steps of retrieving from a database a data record associated with said unique code; obtaining from said data record the identity of the goods or services purchased by the consumer; transmitting to the retailer device the goods or services purchased by the consumer; and displaying on the retailer device the goods or services purchased.

-In another related embodiment, the retailer's electronic device includes an optical capture device and associated soft-
+In another related embodiment, the retailer's electronic device includes an optical capture device and associated software for processing captured images, and the step of reading via the retailer's electronic device said unique code comprises optically scanning the unique code.